jasper07/cap-sflight-devops/README-advanced-pipeline.md

    - [Upload to CTMS](#upload-to-ctms)

 *Hypothetical Scenario*:
-The travel processing application is now in production and is being used by thousands of users.
-There are sporadic peak load times due to increased demand during holidays and special events.
-The development team understands the critical need for a robust and reliable CI/CD pipeline to maintain the application's performance and security.
+The travel processing application is now in production, it faces frequent periods of high stress and strain as it serves thousands of users who want to book their trips during holidays and special events.
+The development team knows how vital it is to have a strong and dependable CI/CD pipeline to ensure the application can cope with the varying demand and stay fast and secure.

 1. **Quality Assurance**: this pipeline ensures code quality and security, reducing the likelihood of critical issues.
 2. **Comprehensive Testing**: Extensive testing, including integration, security, end-to-end and performance checks, guarantees a robust application.